Jlara38/jlara38/README.md

 ### Hi there 👋, I'm Jose Lara
 #### Computer Scientist and Programmer
 I'm Jose, I am interested in mobile app development and the usage of languages such as C and C++.
-Additionally, I enjoy being able to learn about and playing with new languages ex: SQL, Python, and Java.
+Additionally, I enjoy being able to learn about and playing with new languages ex: SQLite, Python, and Java.
 I tend to use Visual Studio Code, CLion, Android Studio, and IntelliJ for my coding needs.
 Currently trying to pick up Kotlin for a smoother experience in Android App Development.

 Skills: C++ / C / Java / Python / SQL